mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * click left and right arrows in popup to move to previous and next matches
 * search results are live and update as files are modified

+## Selection

+* "Expand Select" and "Shrink Select" commands
+  * changes current selection in increments of
+    * inside pair of delimiters
+    * include the delimiters
+    * entire line
+    * enclosing block
+  * to "Expand Select", press cmd-ctrl-shift-right arrow
+  * to "Shrink Select", press cmd-ctrl-shift-left arrow
+* "Expand Bracket Selection" command
+  * similar to "Expand Select" but only moves to inside delimiters
+  * no corresponding shrink command

 ## Settings Sync extension